Who is Worse- Dan Patrick or Scott Milder for Texas Lt. Governor? Side 1 VS Side 2

 We’ve got two sides who want power and control over our children and who profit off our children and their teacher’s private personal data, mined in Texas classrooms.

 - Side 1.
-Education Establishment – Which consist of the Texas Education Agency, 20 Education Service Centers broken down regionally, and over 1,000 Independent School Districts.
+Ed Establishment Education Reformers – Which consists of the Texas Education Agency, 20 Education Service Centers broken down regionally, and over 1,000 Independent School Districts.
 There are many non-profit organizations and associations who have access to local tax dollars who are also considered “Education Establishment”.
 Texas Association of School Administrators (TASA) and the Texas Association of School Boards (TASB) and Raise Your Hand Texas.
 This education establishment is thought to be against “School Choice” and for local control.
 Although we will discover below, that is not always the case.“All districts come under the jurisdiction of the Texas Education Agency (TEA).
 Extracurricular activities involving competitions between schools typically come under the jurisdiction of the University Interscholastic League (UIL), which is not part of TEA.”

 - Side 2.
 School Choice Education Reformers – Which consists of statewide non-profit and national non-profits such as Texans for Education Reform (now renamed Texas Aspires), Texans for Education Opportunity, Texas Public Policy Foundation (TPPF), Empower Texans, Americans For Prosperity (AFP), Heritage Foundation, American Federation for Children (AFC), a charter school promotion group, and Jeb Bush’s Foundation for Excellence in Education (FEE).
 All of these non-profits are very much in favor of school choice where federal and state dollars follow the child (Vouchers and Charter Schools).